serverdensity/sd-agent-core-plugins/gunicorn/README.md

 # Overview

-The Datadog Agent collects one main metric about Gunicorn: the number of worker processes running.
-It also sends one service check: whether or not Gunicorn is running.
+The Server Density Agent collects one main metric about Gunicorn: the number of worker processes running.

-Gunicorn itself can provide further metrics via DogStatsD, including those for:
+Gunicorn itself can provide further metrics via SDStatsD, including those for:

 * Total request rate
 * Request rate by status code (2xx, 3xx, 4xx, 5xx)